Can You Get Scammed While Shopping Online?

 - Using Instagram and Facebook ads to fool you: According to one study, 40% of all online shopping scams come from Facebook and Instagram ads [*].
-These flashy ads often use stolen photos, but the products either don’t arrive or are cheap knockoffs of what was advertised.
+These flashy ads often use hacked accounts and stolen photos, but the products either don’t arrive or are cheap knockoffs of what was advertised.

 - Selling discounted “luxury” goods: Many online shoppers are scammed by looking at deals that are too good to be true.
 Criminals create ads for steeply discounted luxury items like designer sunglasses or bags.
 But the items either don’t arrive or are counterfeit.
 Be especially careful when shopping for popular or difficult-to-find items.

 - Sending shipping notifications for products that never arrive: The COVID-19 pandemic has caused significant shipping delays for almost all online retailers.
-Scammers use this to their advantage and send fake shipping “updates” to stop you from reporting their scam.
+One common Covid Scam is when scammers use this to their advantage and send fake shipping “updates” to stop you from reporting their scam.

 - Using fake reviews to make you think they’re a legitimate site: Most of us believe an online store if they have reviews.
 But scammers use what’s called a brushing scam to create fake reviews on sites like Amazon or eBay.